New NISA & Points|High-Value Account Opening, Conditions, and Choosing a Brokerage

 3. ③ Go through the point site right before applyingEntering from a comparison site or the official page often breaks tracking.
 Re-tap the point site just before the NISA opening form.

 4. ④ Correctly meet the account type and approval conditionSelect "NISA account" and satisfy conditions like deposit, trade, or accumulation.
+Also confirm which quota to use for trading.
 Approval is fixed here.
 Invest with surplus funds.

 5. ⑤ Consolidate and use up the pointsFunnel high-value points into your main economy zone and use within expiry — for reinvestment or daily payments.
 Anti-expiry guide.